Best Travel Blogs and Bloggers

 DeliciousBaby, www.deliciousbaby.com, hosted by Debbie Dubrow, is an excellent family travel blog written by a woman who travels around the world with her children.
 The blog includes tips for traveling with children as well as city/country guides.

-HoboTraveler, www.hobotraveler.com/blogger.html, provides tips on how to live in various paradises around the world for less than $500 a month.
-Andy chronicles the world, and has been at it 12 years while visiting 88 countries thus far.
-Andy immerses himself in the cultures he visits, and lives in the space and time of locals who host him.
+HoboTraveler, www.hobotraveler.com/blogger.html, provides sometimes politically incorrect tips on how to live in various paradises around the world for less than $500 a month.
+Andy chronicles the world, and has been at it 15 years.
+Andy immerses himself in the cultures he visits.
 He shows no fear in going places few dare venture, or which are not necessarily fashionable—as any explorer does.

-Matt-Gibson.org, www.matt-gibson.org, features fine thought-provoking and eclectic posts by the gifted travel writer and our columnist Matt Gibson.
+Matt-Gibson.org, www.matt-gibson.org, features fine thought-provoking and eclectic posts.

 NomadicMatt, www.nomadicmatt.com/travel-blog/, offers a blog as part of his excellent website where great energy and curiosity shine through in his practical posts.

-Rick Steves’ Europe through the Backdoor, www.ricksteves.com, also features Rick's blog, Blog Gone Europe, which highlight his latest travels in Europe, as well as an excellent new blog which he calls Travel as a Political Act.
+Rick Steves’ Europe through the Backdoor, www.ricksteves.com, also features Rick's blog, Blog Gone Europe, which highlight his latest travels in Europe.

 Rolf Potts’ Vagabonding, vagablogging.net, is an enlightening and lively blog covering many aspects of travel, from travel advice and stories to essays and commentaries about issues concerning travelers.

-The Professional Hobo, www.theprofessionalhobo.com, is a fine blog hosted Nora Dunn, who writes beautifully about her bare-bones travels and other related subjects.
+The Professional Hobo, www.theprofessionalhobo.com, is a fine blog hosted Nora Dunn, who writes beautifully and candidly about her budget travels, financial advice, and other related subjects.

 Practical Travel Gear, practicaltravelgear.com, provides reviews of all kinds of travel products, from simple travel gear to high-tech gadgets to adventure travel gear.